-My research is situated in the Hellenistic Mediterranean, but broad training, ballooning interests, and open-ended teaching opportunities have allowed me to expand my teaching portfolio well beyond: at the time of writing, I’ve taught history courses on the ancient Mediterranean, late antiquity, medieval and modern Europe, pre-modern global history, and the history of warfare.
+My research is situated in the Roman and Hellenistic Mediterranean, but broad training, ballooning interests, and open-ended teaching opportunities have allowed me to expand my teaching portfolio well beyond: at the time of writing, I’ve taught history courses on the ancient Mediterranean, late antiquity, medieval and modern Europe, pre-modern global history, and the history of warfare.
 Over seven years of teaching at the University of Iowa, I designed and taught four discussion-based, general education courses.
-Each class involved the focused study of specific historical societies, ranging from ancient Rome and Carthage to the Aztec Empire, and introduced students to historical methods, writing, and argumentation.
+Each class involved the focused study of specific historical societies and introduced students to historical methods, writing, and argumentation.
 For several months in Spring 2010 and Fall 2012, I also taught an upper level history class and a large survey course (respectively), writing and delivering all lectures and managing assessments.
 More recently, I designed and taught several classes at the Nueva School, a private high school for gifted learners and a leading institution of progressive education.
-My courses at Nueva included ancient and modern global history and seminar-style electives on the Viking Age and the Roman Republic.
+My courses at Nueva included early and modern global history and seminar-style electives on the Viking Age and the Roman Republic.
 All of these courses, and particularly the electives, employed college-level content and rigor.
 Check out my CV for a full list of courses taught.

 - Student Evaluations: Spring 2015 (The Fall of the Roman Empire)